AmanNawal/SAP-SD-/09.Free of charge and susequent delivery free of charge/README.md

 * Replacedment of defective goods.
 * Marketing campaigns where free items are given to customers.
 * Gift to the customers.
+* Since there's a possibility that we are providing the goods free of charge maybe for samples or promotion, there could be a situation where we can provide the base price of the material for free but the taxes and freight can be charged to the customer.

 ### Configuraion